What We Do:

-Street Child also work to improve the quality of teaching and schools.
+Street Child works to improve the quality of teaching and schools.
 We have built high-quality classrooms to help reduce overcrowding in secondary schools in Sierra Leone, and we are working to improve the quality of education in schools across rural Liberia.

-We train teachers.
-From 2010 to 2017, we supported over 400 teachers to complete Government-recognised training courses and over 500 teachers have benefited from major in-service training and continuous professional development programmes - and many more from shorter, more specialised interventions on topics such as 'disaster risk resilience' and 'education in emergencies'.
+We have trained and supported over 400 teachers to complete government-recognised training courses.
+Over 500 teachers have benefited from major in-service training and continuous professional development programmes - and many more from shorter, more specialised interventions on topics such as 'disaster risk resilience' and 'education in emergencies'.

 Street Child supports schools to find ways of paying teachers and affording the costs of education by helping communities grow their income.